mattearly/dmpower/README.md

 4. Name Generator: 7732 names from Kismet's list randomized!
 Pick this option and it gives you a random name.

-#### This is the Master Version.
-_Based on the 5e books._

-* Stick with this version to stick with the official 5e books.
-* This will be actively updated and added to.
-There will be even more tools and features in the future.
-* The Load/Save logic is subject to change in major updates to the character generator, so have your character written down or something for now.

 #### How-to run: